Md-Tarikul-Islam-Juel/AVR-Atmega32-ADC/README.md

 # AVR-Atmega32-ADC
-This is a ADC library for AVR Atmega32A
+ADC library for AVR Atmega32A